-There is a governmental intrusion that seeks to dominate every aspect of life to recreate and adjust life to a desired agenda; including Socialism, Marxism, and Communism, the enemies of democracy.
+There is a governmental intrusion that seeks to dominate every aspect of life to recreate and adjust life to a desired agenda; including Socialism, Marxism, Cousins to Communism, enemies of democracy.

 We are seeing nations cave into the demands of ungodly leadership that seeks to dominate and control through deceptive influence.
 We are seeing the youth of the land falling under influence of new revolutionary ideals that would usher out traditional ways of life that are Biblical sound and nourishment to the soul.